yandex-cloud/docs/en/_tutorials/windows/mssql-alwayson.md

 #### Create a VM for a bastion host {#create-jump-server}

-Create a bastion host with a public IP address to access other VMs:
+Create a bastion host with [Windows Server 2019 Datacenter](/marketplace/products/yc/windows-server-2019-datacenter) from {{ marketplace-name }} with a public IP address to access other VMs:

 {% list tabs %}